|Student Learning Outcomes -|

 - Triage, Extrication and removal of trauma patient

-- The student's grade will be determined through the use of a final exam, (an 80% must be obtained to successfully pass the course.
+- Final exam, (an 80% must be obtained to successfully pass the course.
 Must achieve 75% or better for course credit

 - Skills proficiency is evaluated on a Pass/Fail basis according to the skills standards from the Skills Packet.
 Skills to be tested include but limited to: Primary Survey, Patient Evaluation, CPR, Airway Management, Traction Splint, AED, KED, Bleeding Control, Helmet Removal, Emergency Childbirth.

 |Mistovich, J. Joseph.
 Prehospital Emergency Care Tenth (10) Edition Package- Upper Saddle River, New Jersey: Pearson Publishers, m 2010. |

 |Disciplines - |